 She's been offering professional dog training services since 2011 and has help hundreds of pet owners live a more fulfilling life with their canine pals.

-Her passions include working on complex behavior cases, teaching K9 Nose Work®, and working with her professional scent detection canine for Midwest Conservation Dogs, Inc.
+Since 2017, her passions have aligned with teaching K9 Nose Work® and working with her professional scent detection dogs for Conservation Dogs Collective, Inc.

 Soon thereafter I met a Milwaukee-based trainer who worked exclusively with reward-based training methods.
 She introduced me to positive reinforcement training and helped me understand behaviors from a dog's perspective.
 As soon as we started working with Jan's methods, Fanny improved drastically as my husband, Aaron, and I set up routines that were comfortable for all three of us.